Starting Your Forex Broker: How To?

 Offshore or Onshore?

-The first crucial decision is to determine where to establish your forex brokerage – offshore or onshore.
+The first crucial decision when you set up a forex broker is choosing where to base it — offshore or onshore.
 We’ve had experience setting up brokerages in both contexts.
 This article, however, will lay out a roadmap for setting up an offshore broker.

 While there were once many appealing offshore jurisdictions, only a few remain today.
 But before you decide on any of them, it’s essential to research which best suits your needs.